sanketsohaliya/manifesto/README.md

 9. Be prepared for war - always.
 10. Dont' be afraid.
 There are no rules.
 You can do as you like.
 11. You are remembered for the rules you break.
+12. Urgency is the name of the game